-- A1 demonstrate an understanding of the functioning of animals at behavioural, physiological, biochemical and molecular levels, with particular reference to environmental adaptation. - A2 demonstrate a knowledge of the diversity of living organisms and knowledge of the principles underlying classification and understanding of phylogeny and evolution. - A3 demonstrate an understanding of genetics at both the population and molecular levels. - A4 demonstrate an understanding of either ecology and behaviour, with emphasis on biological and population responses to pollution and climate change and to conservation issues or organismal biology, with an emphasis on ecophysiology and neurobiology. - A5 demonstrate an awareness of selected current developments in biology and an appreciation of the broader impact these may have on society and the ability to apply such knowledge.
+- A1 Demonstrate an understanding of the functioning of animals at physiological, cellular, biochemical and molecular levels, with particular reference to environmental adaptations. - A2 Demonstrate a knowledge of the diversity of living organisms and the biological processes that have evolved amongst diverse groups. - A3 Demonstrate an understanding of molecular genetics and the fundamental advances that have arisen from genome sequencing and genomic studies

+- A4 Demonstrate an understanding of either ecology and behaviour, with emphasis on biological and population responses to pollution and climate change and to conservation issues, organismal biology, with an emphasis on physiology, cellular and molecular biology or molecular, microbial and biotechnology applications. - A5 Demonstrate an awareness of selected current developments in biology and an appreciation of the broader impact these may have on society and the ability to apply such knowledge.